- Alice Hague

 - Edinburgh UK

 - Research Interests

-- Environment, Climate change, political theology, community activism, faith-based activism, advocacy, mobilisation, environmental politics, environmental ethics, UK, USA, Sweden
+- Environment, Climate change, community activism, faith-based activism, advocacy, mobilisation, environmental politics, environmental ethics, UK, USA, Sweden

 - BSc (Hons) Applied and Environmental Biology, University of York, UK